Hong Kong tycoon, two others convicted over Tiananmen vigil

 Lai was found guilty of inciting others to take part, while Ho was convicted for knowingly participating in the assembly.
 Chow, a barrister, was convicted for both inciting and participating in the vigil.

-The trio had previously pleaded not guilty to the charges, and will be sentenced at a later date.
+The trio had previously pleaded not guilty to the charges.
+Court will resume on Monday, when they can enter mitigation pleas before sentences are handed down.

+“The Hong Kong government has once again flouted international law by convicting activists simply for their involvement in a peaceful, socially distanced vigil for those killed by Chinese troops on 4 June 1989,” said rights group Amnesty International’s deputy secretary general Kyle Ward in a statement.

+“These convictions merely underline the pattern of the Hong Kong authorities’ extreme efforts to exploit the law to press multiple trumped-up charges against prominent activists,” he said.

 Most of the activists who had been charged over the banned vigil had previously pleaded guilty, including outspoken activist Joshua Wong, who was given 10 months in jail for his participation in the vigil.
 He was already in jail serving time after previously being found guilty of other charges related to his activism.